 All too often, however, in litigious divorces the spouse that operates the business may attempt to withhold financial profit information regarding the business from the other spouse; perhaps by exaggerating a downturn in business, hoping the other spouse will accept less than a fair share of the value of the small business.
 Conversely, the spouse that doesn’t operate the small business may not be aware of the true value of the business and its ability to make money and insist on receiving an unreasonably large share.
 Sometimes, hiring an independent person to conduct a business valuation is the only way to settle a contentious battle regarding a small family business.

 Why is an Accurate Business Valuation Important in Pennsylvania?

 There are many questions surrounding a family business during the divorce process and they can be complicated.
 Since the marriage is ending, what happens to the business now?
 Does one spouse keep the business, or does it have to be sold?
+What about the value of copyrights and trademarks?
 Does the spouse that operated the business have a legal right to a larger share?
 If the small business was begun by one spouse before the marriage, who is entitled to it now?
 An accurate business valuation can help answer these questions and clarify other issues by presenting the facts and details of the value of the small business to both parties and their respective attorneys.
 This allows the parties to negotiate an agreement based on an objective and clear picture of their businesses’ financial and legal situation.